tringi/papers/README.md

   ```

 * Fix `operator[]` by adding assignment-only version
-  *priority in overload resolution for assignment when present*
+  *Has priority in overload resolution for assignment when present.*

   ```cpp
   template <typename Key, typename Value>